praharshapm/vsdmixedsignalflow/README.md

 This incomplete LEF file would not be accepted by the PnR tools.

 # Resolving the pin issue
-To convert the labels into pins, a command called 'port' can be used.
+To convert the labels into pins, a command called `port` can be used.

 ## For the labels on metal layers:
 - Select the area under which the label is present.